Best Time to Visit Sardinia According to a Local Travel Advisor

 November in Sardinia

-The rest of the month is quiet and perfect for visiting archaeological sites scattered across Sardinia, strolling around towns and cities, on the nice days (that are quite a few!), you can even go to some beach town for a meal with a view.
+The rest of the month is quiet and perfect for visiting archaeological sites scattered across Sardinia, strolling around towns and cities.
+On nice days (that are quite a few!), you can even go to some beach town for a meal with a view.

 Read our full guide to visiting Sardinia in November